SyncholisticMG/gh/ch2history.md

-## SPACIAL AWARENESS
+## Spacial Awareness

-Physical movement entangles us with individual and collective consciousness, oscillating between explicate to implicate.
+Physical movement entangles us with individual and collective consciousness, oscillating between explicate and implicate.
 We change environment and move through different levels of consciousness.
 We alter the existing.
 Our consciousness is acted upon by fluctuating fields of electromagnetic energy.